-Loyalty programs not only build upon the relationship, but also allow banks to offer personalised communications, engaging promotions and relevant actionable offers to their customers.
+Loyalty features not only build upon the relationship, but also allow banks to offer personalised communications, engaging promotions and relevant actionable offers to their customers.
 The lifetime value of a loyal customer base is higher, and they cost less to serve in the long run.

 Open Banking as a catalyst

 As a result of Open Banking, a strategic paradigm shift for financial services is in order.
-Open Banking aims to leverage technology and enable the delivery of financial services to be more flexible and efficient.
+Open Banking aims to leverage technology and enable the delivery of digital financial services to be more flexible and efficient.

 More importantly, Open Banking revolutionises the way data is being used in the financial sector.
 It allows for other entities or third party developers to access customers’ data at other financial institutions with their consent, thus levelling the playing field for delivering innovative services which used to be constrained by inaccessible data sources.

 Consumers are spoilt for choice with Open Banking more than ever before, over which platform they choose to adopt to manage their money.
-In this environment, banks and fintech firms must not miss the opportunity to leverage those new data assets to deliver superior value through their digital services.
+In this environment, banks and fin-tech firms must not miss the opportunity to leverage those new data assets to deliver superior value through their digital services.

 More than a customer retention strategy

 The consensus across global studies shows that each consumer is a customer of not one or two, but an average of five different financial services providers.
-While consumers are constantly on the lookout for better deals and pricing for financial products, banks can use loyalty programs to offer existing customers more value for the same products they might be considering elsewhere.
+While consumers are constantly on the lookout for better deals and pricing for financial products, banks can use loyalty program features to offer existing customers more value for the same products they might be considering elsewhere.